United States

 Some taxpayers choose to itemise their deductions if their allowable itemised deductions total is greater than their standard deduction.
 Other taxpayers must itemise deductions because they aren't entitled to use the standard deduction.

 Instead of itemising deductions, citizens and resident aliens may claim a standard deduction.
-The basic standard deduction for 2024 is USD 29,200 for married couples filing a joint return, USD 14,600 for individuals, and USD 21,900 for heads of household.
+Pursuant to OBBBA, the basic standard deduction for 2025 is now USD 31,500 for married couples filing a joint return, USD 15,750 for single filers, and USD 23,625 for heads of household.
 These amounts are adjusted annually for inflation.
 Non-resident aliens may not claim a standard deduction.

 Employment expenses